easitab/EasitManagementFramework/docs/v1/Get-EasitLog.md

 Get-EasitLog [-EmfHome <String>] [-EmfConfigurationFileName <String>] -EmfConfigurationName <String>
  [<CommonParameters>]
 ```
-The parameters in this set should be used if a conifiguration file is present.

 ### LiteralPath

 ```powershell
 Get-EasitLog [-LiteralPath <String>] [<CommonParameters>]
 ```
-Used if you only what to get entries from one specific log file.

 ### Path

 ```powershell
 Get-EasitLog [-Path <String>] -LogFilename <String> [<CommonParameters>]
 ```
-Used if you want to get all or some log files in a specific directory.

 ## DESCRIPTION